 Equality Rep Network

-We are currently working on further developing our National Equality Rep Network.
+We are currently working on further developing our Equality Rep Network.
 The network aims to allow reps who work around equalities to communicate with one another to share good practice, offer guidance, receive support, and increase knowledge and contacts.
 At present, we are speaking with union equalities officers and reps, as well as union branches who are working around equalities about what issues they are facing and what direction they would like to see a future network move in.
 If you have any suggestions around this, or would like to get involved, please email Denise Christie.

 For now, you can follow our twitter for updates.